Is It Okay To Clean PSU

 Reassemble and Test:

-Common Misconceptions About PSU Cleaning
+Common Misconceptions About PSU Cleaning:

 Despite the importance of cleaning your PSU, several misconceptions often circulate among computer users.
 Let’s debunk some of these myths: